 A human colour classification method must be based on the same colour principles which are used across the globe by artists, designers, education and business to classify, identify and match colour.

-The three elements of hue, value and chroma, referred to within the system as ‘colour qualities’, are used to analyse and classify human colour characteristics, create personalised colour palettes and identify which reflecting colours, tones and contrasts harmonise.
-Hue identifies the colour; value identifies lightness through to darkness; and chroma identifies the level of characteristic clearness or saturation.
+The three elements of hue, value and chroma, plus contrast, referred to within the system as ‘colour qualities’, are used to analyse and classify human colour characteristics, create personalised colour palettes and identify which reflecting colours, tones and contrasts harmonise.
+Hue identifies a person’s colour category; value identifies lightness through to darkness; chroma identifies the variable saturation and contrast identifies differences between these qualities.

 From a person’s unique colour score the principles of colour theory can be applied to determine the range of hues, the level of value and chroma for each hue, and the contrasts and colour combinations which create optimum balance, harmony and positive energy.
 A colour score will also determine colours that do not match a person’s colouring and, when reflected onto the face, create an unnatural appearance and discord.